opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/dws_cluster_v1.md

   Lowercase letters Uppercase letters Digits Special characters ~!@#%^&*()-_=+|[{}];:,<.>/?

-* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id of the dws cluster, Value 0 indicates the default enterprise project.
-  Changing this parameter will create a new resource.

 * `availability_zone` - (Optional, String, ForceNew) AZ in a cluster.

 * `port` - (Optional, Int) Service port of a cluster (8000 to 10000).
 The default value is 8000.